Exeter-Diabetes/CPRD-Dale-depression-cohort/README.md

 **Exclusion:**
   - Patient is from one of the 44 practices that may have merged (unreliable patient data tracking)
   - Undetermined Gender
+  - Non-diagnostic depression codes present at first evidence of depression (see broad_depression code list).
+  - Diagnosed with a severe mental illness (excluding depression with psychosis) prior to depression.
+  - Diagnosed with depression after introduction depression into the Quality and Outcomes Framework (01/04/2025)

 ```mermaid